MineTrax/minetrax.github.io/docs/web/ssl-setup.md

 sudo certbot --nginx -d your_domain.com -d www.your_domain.com
 ```

-Finally it will ask you if you want to route all your traffic to https.
-Select yes in that case.
+Finally incase it ask you if you want to Redirect all your traffic to https.
+Select yes for it.

 ### Certbot (Apache2)
 Install Certbot and it's Nginx plugin with apt.